Certurix/Certurix/README.md

 &nbsp;

-## I'm not active on Github, I will publish soon my portfolio (whenever I got enough time).
-Revisit my profile in a while (August 2024)
+## I'm mostly active on Github private repositories.
+My portfolio is coming soon to show off my works

 Hello, I'm [Certurix](https://github.com/certurix), a young passionate developer.
 I make projects on games like Minecraft, Garry's Mod and others!
 I'm also a gamer, playing a lot and trying to create new ideas and improvments for the communities I love!